twinlogix/typetta/docs/chapters/overview/getting-started.md

 ## A simple application

-The following initial Typetta example writes and reads an entity on a MongoDB database (on ab SQL DB would be pretty much the same). this and other examples are available in a dedicated repository [https://github.com/twinlogix/typetta-examples](https://github.com/twinlogix/typetta-examples){:target="_blank"} .
+The following initial Typetta example writes and reads an entity on a MongoDB database (on ab SQL DB would be pretty much the same).
+This and other examples are available in a dedicated repository [https://github.com/twinlogix/typetta-examples](https://github.com/twinlogix/typetta-examples){:target="_blank"} .

 First things first... open a connection to the MongoDB database using the official Driver: